 The General Data Protection Regulation (GDPR) is a piece of EU-wide legislation which determines how people’s personal data is processed and kept safe, and the legal rights individuals have in relation to their own data.

 ‘Personal data’ means information that can identify a living individual.

 The regulation applies to all schools, and will apply even after the UK leaves the EU.

 The GDPR sets out the key principles that all personal data must be processed in line with.

 Data must be: processed lawfully, fairly and transparently; collected for specific, explicit and legitimate purposes; limited to what is necessary for the purposes for which it is processed; accurate and kept up to date; held securely; only retained for as long as is necessary for the reasons it was collected

 There are also stronger rights for individuals regarding their own data.

 Below are relevant documents to download which support the implementation of the GDPR.
-Please see the our Data Protection Policy June 2018 for further information which can be found under ‘policies’.
+Please see our Data Protection Policy March 21 – 23 for further information which can be found under ‘Key policies’.